nikiimisal/Python_Project_Hosting/python_project_hosting.md

 • A MEAN stack application ready for deployment

 >>Personal Note: Setting up the EC2 instance was straightforward, but I recommend thoroughly understanding AWS security groups and network settings before proceeding.<br>
-Ensure that ports 5000 and 27017 are open in the security group.
+Ensure that reliable ports open in the security group.

 <h1>Setteping infrastructure of project</h1>